HanlinZou/BU-CS611-Bank/README.txt

 11. FileInterface: Interface of DatabaseFile IO.
 12. FileIo: A static utility class for handling file IO.
 13. HKD: One instance of currency.
 Stands for Hong Kong Dollar.
-14. Loan: Class of loans.
-A BankObject class.
-Includes all features of loans.
+14. Loan: Includes all features of a loan, inherits from BankObject class.
-15. Log: Class to acess and update log files in database.
+15. Log: Serves as transaction object, contains transaction ID, transaction time, transaction details, etc.
 16. Main: main class to initiate the program.
 17. Manager: The class that stands for manager of this project.
 Including all features that a manager can do in a bank.
 18. SavingAccount: The class of saving accounts.
 Includes all features that a saving account can do.
 Includes but no limited: deposit, withdraw, transfer, currency exchange.
-19. Stock: Instance class of a stock.
-Includes all features of a stock.
+19. Stock: Includes all features of a stock, inherits from BankObject class.
 20. StockAccount: The class of stock accounts.
 Includes all features that a saving account can do.
 Includes but no limited: buy stock, sell stock and check profit.
 21. TimeObserver: Observer Pattern: Objects that require time (for example, objects which handle interest) should implement TimeObserver interface to receive notice when time changes.
 22. USD: One instance of currency.
 Stands for US Dollar.
-23. User: An abstract class of cutomer and manager.
+23. User: An abstract class of cutomer and manager, should be extended bu Customer and Manager class.

 ------------------------------------------------------

 Database Java Files:

 1. AccountDao: AccountDao class use Data Access Object Pattern to provide a data accessing API for saving and loading account data.
 It also uses Singleton Pattern to ensure it has only one instance.
 It's the super class of all instances of account related DAO class.
 2. CheckingAccountDao: CheckingAccountDao class use Data Access Object Pattern to provide a data accessing API for saving and loading checking account data.
 It also uses Singleton Pattern to ensure it has only one instance.
 It's the super class of all instances of checking account related DAO class.
 3. ConfigDao: ConfigDao class use Data Access Object Pattern to provide a data accessing API for saving and loading Config data.
 It also uses Singleton Pattern to ensure it has only one instance.
 It's the super class of all instances of Config related DAO class.